Basics

 function name(parameters){...}

 To execute a function is also called calling/running or invoking a function.
-We then reference the function Name and round brackets name()
+We then reference the function name and round brackets name()

 .